-The Coral Beauty (Centropyge bispinosa) is predominantly vibrant blue and deep purples.
+The Coral Beauty Angel (Centropyge bispinosa), also known as the dusky angelfish, is predominantly vibrant blue and deep purples.
 At a juvenile stage, it has more bright orange colors, but as it gets older it becomes bluer while the orange still exists, giving it a large contrast of bright colors.
 Blue and purple are colors that are hard to find on common saltwater fish, which makes the coral beauty seem even more exotic.

 While these fish originate in the reefs of Indonesia and Fiji, they are now being captive bred, which gives hobbyists like you a higher chance at successfully keeping one of these magnificent fish.
 Like other captive bred fish, these Coral Beauties are less susceptible to diseases such as ich and marine velvet and they better adapt to aquarium life.
 The makes the fish more happy and comfortable living in reef and saltwater aquarium systems, while also making the hobbyist more happy knowing their fish was not stolen from the ocean and knowing that it will better thrive in their tank.

 Coral Beauty Angelfish Care requirements

 Generally, Coral Beauty angelfish are hardy and easy to care for, especially if it is captive bred.
 They will thrive in basic required tank parameters.
 Being an angelfish, the BIOTA Coral Beauty angelfish will graze on algae within the tank.
 That being said, if there is only a small amount of algae within the aquarium, they should be fed some sort of substitute for this algae to keep their diet balanced and healthy.

 As for tank size, they can be in a 50-gallon system when they are smaller, but it would best if they are in at least a 70-gallon system as they grow.
 That way they will have plenty of swimming room.
 It is also important to make sure that you have plenty of rock with hiding spots so that they are more comfortable in your tank.